-6 signs your gums might not be as healthy as you think
+6 signs your gums might be unhealthy

 But between the yearly visits to the dentist do we really know how healthy (or not) our mouths are?
 A toothache might prompt an emergency visit to the dental surgery, but a bit of redness in our gums or a spot of bad breath may go unnoticed.